+ Why do we need another renewable energy project?

 Our plans include not only preserving cultural sites, but also providing opportunities to enable greater access to them for educational and cultural purposes.

-Hawaii’s growing wind energy sector is creating hundreds of new jobs.
+Hawaii’s growing wind energy sector is creating new jobs.
 According to the Department of Labor, wind turbine technician is one of America's two fastest-growing jobs.

 + How is Eurus Energy addressing the concerns of the community?